Alessandro Borghese

 Alessandro Borghese (born 19 November 1976) is an Italian celebrity chef, restaurateur, and television personality.
 Borghese began his chef career by working as a cook on cruise ships, including the MS Achille Lauro when it sank in 1994.
 In the early 2000s, after working in France, the United Kingdom, and the United States, he returned to Italy, where he began a successful television career, in addition to his continued work in the restaurateur industry.

 Borghese is the author, host, and judge of various culinary and talent shows, most notably those associated with the MasterChef format and his own shows, such as Alessandro Borghese – 4 ristoranti, Kitchen Duel, and Alessandro Borghese – Celebrity Chef.
-He also wrote several books, including an audiobook merging music and cuisine.
+He also wrote several books, including an audiobook merging music and cuisine, and is the owner of two restaurants and of a restaurateur-based company with his wife.

-Early life and career
+Early life and family

-Borghese was born on 19 November 1976 in San Francisco, California, the first son of Naples businessman Luigi Borghese (1936–2023) and German-Italian actress Barbara Bouchet (born 1943).
-His parents, who married in 1974, divorced in 2006.
+Borghese was born on 19 November 1976 in San Francisco, California, the first son of Naples businessman Luigi Borghese (1936–2016) and German-Italian actress Barbara Bouchet (born 1943).
+His parents, who married in 1974 and had another children named Max, divorced in 2006.
 Bouchet stated in a 2009 interview that her son had become more famous than her.
-After attending St. George's British International School in Rome, Borghese graduated from the American Overseas School of Rome.
+Borghese described his father a "role model", a "life coach, my superhero" who had many jobs, from working in the cinema industry as a producer to selling vacuum cleaners.
+He said that he taught him humility as he went to do door-to-door demonstrations with him.
+He instilled him not only a love of cooking, becoming a Sunday cook, but also a love for cars as he came from a family of racing drivers.

-Following his graduation, owing to his Italian-American origins and multilingualism, Borghese embarked on cruise ships overseas, where he worked as dishwasher, kitchen assistant, and chef for three years.
-He was part of the crew of the ship MS Achille Lauro during this period, experiencing firsthand the shipwreck off the coast of Somalia on 30 November 1994, and remained three days in the open sea on a lifeboat in the company of other shipwrecked people.
-From 1997 to 2000, he worked as a cook in London, San Francisco, and Paris.
-Returning to Italy, he attended sommelier school, then left for New York City.
-A few years later, Borghese once again returned to Italy, where he also started a television career, and often ranks restaurants.
+Borghese's first car was his mother's Renault Twingo, which he could drive at 16 due to his American license.
+His father taught him to drive an Autobianchi Y10, with Borghese recalling "he would take me out on Sundays and whenever I messed up the clutch, he would take me back to the garage and we would talk about going out the following Sunday.
+He was very strict: I had to learn to drive properly."
+As he lived in a private park, he could drive at 14 his father's Lancia Delta HF Integrale Evoluzione.
+When his father died due to leukemia, which Borghese described as "the illness of the century, a long illness", his mother was always by his side.
+Borghese described his father as more "down to earth" and his mother as more "clouds above clouds".